 Under the National Historic Preservation Act of 1966, the Section 106 portion has the most impact on the day-to-day operations of the historic preservation planning office.
 Section 106 requires federal agencies to assess the impact of their undertakings on historic resources.
 The Section 106 process requires a review administered by the Advisory Council on Historic Preservation (ACHP).

 Under Section 106 when the city plans to use federal funds for a project, it must assess the impact of the project.
 Generally, this comes into play in St. Joseph when the decision is taken to demolish or repair a structure using Community Development Block Grant (CDBG) funds.
 When a project using federal funds seems likely, the staff fills out a Section 106 Information form.
-The form and supporting documents are sent to the State Historic Preservation Officer (SHPO) and the Native American Tribes with an interest here.
+The form and supporting documents are sent to the State Historic Preservation Officer (SHPO) and the Native American Tribes.

 The purpose of the Section 106 Information Form is to determine if the demolition of the property will have an adverse effect.
 Adverse effects are those which diminish characteristics qualifying a property for inclusion in the National Register of Historic Places.
 If it is determined, the demolition will result in an adverse effect the city will be required to mitigate the loss.